eclipsesource/jsonforms/partials/docs/customrenderer-es6.md

 ![Final form with custom rating control](images/docs/customrenderer.ts.finalform.png){:.img-responsive .docimg}

-You can checkout the final state of the code of this tutorial at [https://github.com/eclipsesource/jsonforms-es6-seed/tree/custom-control](https://github.com/eclipsesource/jsonforms-es6-seed/tree/custom-control).
+You can checkout the final state of the code of this article at [https://github.com/eclipsesource/jsonforms-es6-seed/tree/custom-control](https://github.com/eclipsesource/jsonforms-es6-seed/tree/custom-control).